localos/.github/content/events/Readme.md

 ...,  whereby each of them can be seen as a seperate event.

-# Important Note
+# Note
+Everytime some discussions are taking place in terms of prices.
 There is a reason why we do not	like high value prices, since it sucks and encourage people to fallback to neandertal behaviors, e.g. selfishness, ignorance, arrogance, and being unfair.

 It is all about being nice to each other, have a good time, drink some beer and learn new stuff.

+# Side Note
+>
+> "Your ctf logo is a mess!"
+>

+Yeah, we know that the main logo is a bit crappy.
+Over the years we could have recreated it, but to be honest nobody of us really cares ;)